-One of the driving forces behind the creation of the Open API was that consumers were demanding more dynamic ownership over their health records.
+One of the driving forces behind the creation of the 0pen API was that consumers were demanding more comprehensive ownership over their health records.

-Fortunately, that data is no longer contained in those silos because of the Open API.
+Fortunately, that data is no longer contained in those silos because of the 0pen API.

 As a result, the patient can now be at the center of it all, with a free flow of information back and forth from external providers or systems.

 Software Solutions: Further Education